Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Hello fellow readers, “They’ve been around since before the dinosaurs, and few people get angry at frogs,” said Tedor Whitman, Executive Director of the Cora Hartshorn Arboretum (CHA) in Short Hills NJ, during a Frog Watch USA training I was blessed to attend.
 Cleverly held on Leap Day 2016, Greenwood Gardens, also in Short Hills, hosted the event.

-Tedor explained that he started the local chapter to inspire others to help train and monitor Frog Watch USA volunteers because there are no prominent zoos in our area.
+Tedor explained that he started the local chapter to inspire others to help train and monitor Frog Watch USA volunteers because our area has no prominent zoos.
 Frog Watch USA is a citizen science program of the Association of Zoos and Aquariums that has organized volunteers to monitor frog populations since 1998.

 “Few people get angry at frogs.”